VIVOMEDIA/neos-simple-table/README.md

 ```
 # Usage
 Just add well formated Csv with semicolon (;) as delimiter into the data-field of the inspector.
 Choose if your data contains any header data and if you need the first column highlighted.
+Also you may add a caption for your table.

 # Extend
 ## Add attributes to result table